dev-laky/PeakPoker/README.md

 chmod +x ./mvnw
 ```

-I recommend not to dive into details about Maven at the beginning.
+I recommend not diving into details about Maven at the beginning.
 Instead, you can use [just][just] to build the project.
 It reads the repositories `justfile` which maps simplified commands to corresponding sensible Maven
 calls.